 2022 Host Feedback

 The Lyra Winds came to perform for some of the first grade students yesterday and they were AMAZING!
 Helen, Payton, Noah, Danica and Harrison were very professional.
 They were funny and relatable to the students.
 Each one of them talked about their instrument in a developmentally appropriate way.
 The music they chose was expertly performed and engaging to the students.
 The students and staff who were lucky enough to attend the performance cannot stop talking about what an invaluable experience it was for them.
 I am so grateful to you and the Lyra Winds for creating such a memorable day for Leary. —Jillian Mazzenga, Leary Elementary School

 School 19 had a wonderful visit yesterday with the Avant String Quartet.
 They did four back to back sessions for 4 different age groups (3rd-6th grade).
 I wanted you to know about the amazing experience they provided for our students.
 The quartet was thoroughly prepared with a very interesting and well thought out lesson plan.
 They were also able to easily adapt their plan to the needs of the various age groups.
 They were completely at ease with the children, engaging and very personable.
 The quartet also played so beautifully.
 I could have listened to them all day! — Patty Yarmel, Strings for Success, The Center for Youth

 If you are a school or community site in greater Rochester interested in hosting an Eastman To Go performance, download an application form here.
 Forms can be filled out with Microsoft Word and emailed to Vicky Hoover, Eastman To Go Program Assistant

-Or contact Mark Kellogg, Director, Eastman To Go Associate Professor of Euphonium, Trombone, and Brass Chamber Music
+Or contact Sylvie Beaudette, Director, Eastman To Go, Associate Professor of Chamber Music

 Eastman School of Music 26 Gibbs Street Rochester, NY 14604 | 585-274-1378